Site Cleanup and Monitoring

 The plan's updated goal for groundwater is to prevent contaminant migration off the refinery property above DEC cleanup levels.
 For sulfolane, which does not have a cleanup level, offsite migration is not to exceed a concentration of 400 parts per billion.
 Although some sulfolane is anticipated to migrate off the terminal property, it is not expected to exceed this groundwater goal or significantly change the extent of the offsite sulfolane plume.

-Contingencies are in place to resume active treatment if the Plan goals are not met.
-Details about the ROCP are summarized in the following: Fact Sheet: The 2017 Revised Onsite Cleanup Plan & Offsite Potable Water Plan, February 2017 (PDF 2.6M)
+- Details about the ROCP are summarized in the following fact sheet: The 2017 Revised Onsite Cleanup Plan & Offsite Potable Water Plan, February 2017 (PDF 2.6M)

 Potable Water Plan and Plume Monitoring